-The normalization of child marriage and teenage pregranary is not a recent issue but rather a problem that has been growing for years.
-Younded in 2020, the Casey Foundation is committed to protecting and safeguarding female addressents against darken pregnancies will remove a significant barrier to global pragers and addressent pregnancies will remove a significant barrier to global pragers and darken and the marriage and its learning pregnancy foundain a beacter understanding of the status and formalities related to these two social issues that threaten young grit.
+The normalization of child marriage and teenage pregnancy is not a recent issue but rather a problem that has been growing for years.
+Founded in 2020, the Casey Foundation is committed to protecting and safeguarding female adolescents against child marriages and teenage pregnancies.
+We believe ending child marriage, and adolescent pregnancies will remove a significant barrier to global progress and ensure a world where girls look forward to their future.
+Casey Foundation conducted this survey on child marriage and teenage pregnancy to gain a broader understanding of the status and formalities related to these two social issues that threaten young girls.

-With the advent of the CCVID-1P pandemic, mary communities have experienced worsning economic and financial conditions.
-In Uganda, approximately 355:000 teenage programics were reported in 2020, and 19:500 were reported during the first tax moths of 2020 (LUNFR, 2021).
-Secondary data through media reports and results of this survey indicate that the CCVID-1P pandemic increased the involvement of teenages in uprotected sexual intervorus, giving rise to teenage personancies.
+With the advent of the COVID-19 pandemic, many communities have experienced worsening economic and financial conditions.
+In Uganda, approximately 355,000 teenage pregnancies were reported in 2020, and 196,500 were reported during the first six months of 2021 (UNFPA, 2021).
+Secondary data through media reports and results of this survey indicate that the COVID-19 pandemic increased the involvement of teenagers in unprotected sexual intercourse, giving rise to teenage pregnancies.

 This has been particularly difficult for low-income households.
-With more free time on hand, children seek other ways to been themaleves accepted and, given their lack of maturity and limited sexual education, these teenagers often find themselves in complicating strategies and and up becoming preparate.
-(Nose pregnant, many will prevention programs in order to reduce the number of girk experiencing teenage preparacy and child marriage.
+With more free time on hand, children seek other ways to keep themselves occupied and, given their lack of maturity and limited sexual education, these teenagers often find themselves in complicated situations and end up becoming pregnant.
+Once pregnant, many will also be married early in life.
+There is a need to establish more awareness and prevention programs in order to reduce the number of girls experiencing teenage pregnancy and child marriage.

-The survey attempts to assess the attitudes and factors leading to the continued escalation in the rates of teenoge programs y and child marriage.
-The survey was conducted from Argant to November 2021 in the district of Nasene, located in Wasten Ulgans uncars were doministrative winds of the district, and the (10) respondents from each village in the selected administrative units of the district, participated in the unrvey.
-The respondents collectively represented victum of child marriage and teenoge pregnancy, as well as males who are involved in addressing these issues within their community.
-All interviews were carried out in praces, and all respondents remained anonymous.
-The survey and its recommendations aim to keep Ugands bulk extension of the providing a sub-forward of them to neach their significant optential.
+The survey attempts to assess the attitudes and factors leading to the continued escalation in the rates of teenage pregnancy and child marriage.
+The survey was conducted from August to November 2021 in the district of Kasese, located in Western Uganda, Complying with COVID-19 guidelines.
+Over 400 respondents from different villages across seven administrative units of the district, with ten (10) respondents from each village in the selected administrative units of the district, participated in the survey.
+The respondents collectively represented victims of child marriage and teenage pregnancy, as well as males who are involved in addressing these issues within their community.
+All interviews were carried out in person, and all respondents remained anonymous.
+The survey and its recommendations aim to help Uganda build a better future for girls, providing a path forward for them to reach their significant potential.